The Powerball winners were recently announced. Here are a few details about the latest jackpot.

 “Everything is permissible—but not everything is beneficial.
 Everything is permissible—but not everything is constructive.”1 Corinthians 10:23

 Basically, Paul says you’re free to do want you want.
 Imagine someone saying that from a pulpit.
 But, at the same time, Paul says, if you love Jesus, you should ask, if your action, thought, or whatever leads you towards Him?

 Questions like this are more difficult.
 It brings motivations and desires into the picture.
 I hope people who visit this site are concerned with deeper questions than “Is this sinful?”
 That type of Christianity might be safe and comfortable, but it doesn’t form you into God’s image.

-So, “Can I buy a lottery ticket?”
+So, “Can I buy a lottery ticket or can I play phone bill slots?”
 Sure.
-“Should I buy a lottery ticket?”
+“Should I play or buy a lottery ticket?”
 That’s a very different question.
 I want to explore a few spiritual realities from the recent Powerball frenzy.
 Again, this comes down to conscience.
 But, before you buy, consider these.

 1.)
 The lottery highlights our neglect of the poor and marginalized.